Some Notes on Quantitative Generalized CLTs with Self-Decomposable Limiting Laws by Spectral Methods

-Finally, to end this preliminary section, let us introduce the main new ingredient which lets us obtain quantitative versions of the limit theorems mentioned before: the weighted Poincar\'e-type inequalities.
-In the sequel, $\mathcal{C}_b^1(\bbr^d , \bbr^d)$ denotes the space of bounded $\bbr^d$-valued functions defined on $\bbr^d$ which are continuously differentiable on $\bbr^d$ with uniformly bounded first derivatives.
+Finally, to end this preliminary section, let us introduce the main new ingredient which allows us to obtain quantitative versions of the limit theorems mentioned before: the weighted Poincar\'e-type inequalities.

-\begin{defi} Let $\mu$ be a probability measure on $\bbr^d$, let $\nu$ be a L\'evy measure on $\bbr^d$ and let $\omega$ be a positive Borel function defined on $(0,+\infty)$ such that
+\begin{defi} Let $\mu$ be a probability measure on $\mathbb{R}^d$, let $\nu$ be a L\'evy measure on $\mathbb{R}^d$ and let $\omega$ be a positive Borel function defined on $(0,+\infty)$ such that

-Then, $\mu$ satisfies a weighted Poincar\'e-type inequality with weight function $\omega$ and L\'evy measure $\nu$, if, for all $f \in \mathcal{C}^1_b(\bbr^d, \bbr^d)$ such that $\int_{\bbr^d} f(x) \mu(dx) = 0$,
+Then, $\mu$ satisfies a weighted Poincar\'e-type inequality with weight function $\omega$ and L\'evy measure $\nu$, if, for all $f \in \mathcal{C}^1_b(\mathbb{R}^d, \mathbb{R}^d)$ such that $\int_{\mathbb{R}^d} f(x) \mu(dx) = 0$,

 \end{defi}